The Floured Table

 Kitchen torches and paper do not mix!

-• Option 1 - Spread meringue over bars: Scoop the meringue out onto the fully cooled bars.
+• Option 1 - Spread meringue: Scoop the meringue out onto the fully cooled bars.
 Spread evenly to cover the filling, making swirls with an offset spatula or spoon.
 Toast the meringue using a torch.
 Slice into 16 squares, wiping the knife clean in between each cut.

-• Option 2 - Pipe meringue onto bars: Slice into 16 squares, wiping the knife clean in between each cut.
+• Option 2 - Pipe meringue: Slice into 16 squares, wiping the knife clean in between each cut.
 Pipe the meringue onto individual bars using a 16" (40cm) piping bag fitted with a decorative tip.
 Toast the meringue using a torch.

 • Serve promptly.
 Keep additional bars refrigerated in a single layer in an airtight container.